sam23121/ChefAssistAI/README.md

 ### Retrieval evaluation

-Using vector search gave the following metrics:
+Using Only vector search gave the following metrics:

 Hit rate: 88.8%
 MRR: 11.2%

+Using Hybrid search gave the following metrics:

+Hit rate: 37%
+MRR: 6.2%

+Which shows that vector search is better for this use case.
+(Maybe it was poor because of my implementation)

 ### RAG flow evaluation